Book Party: Bollywood

 All of our book parties to date have book themed (see here) – this one was the opposite way around!
 Theme decided, then books sought on India so that Pud understood where Bollywood originated from – sheesh I am a such teacher librarian.
 Her favourite Indian themed books are at the end of this post, along with my favourite Indian cookboks.

-My brothers girlfriend, Sam, who we are all in serious awe of for her ability to run, jump, hop, skip, kick, cycle, bend her body and cook amazing food, was enlisted as the Bollywood dance teacher and of course did an amazing job organising posters which showed all the basic moves, working out a number of routines to teach and then organising pretty much a Bollywood interpretive dance session with enthusiastic 7 year olds.
+Dad does a far bit of work in Singapore so he was charged with sari and bangle purchases and my brothers partner was enlisted as a Bollywood dance teacher – we are all in serious awe of for her ability to run, jump, hop, skip, kick, cycle, bend her body so she was a no brainer as the choice for dance teacher – despite knowing little about Bollywood.
+She did an amazing job organising posters which showed all the basic moves, working out a number of routines to teach and then organising pretty much a Bollywood interpretive dance session with enthusiastic 7 year olds.
 This is my form of outsourcing – enlist family members to do the work.

-Purple and orange were the colours of Pud’s favourite saris and a visit to a $2 shop and Indian grocer sorted decorations.
+Purple and orange were the colours of Pud’s favourite saris and a visit to my fav local Indian grocer sorted decorations.
 Pud made several signs and glued marigold type flowers onto lanterns and tissue paper balls.
 Candles in orange jars and bowls filled with marigolds from the garden sorted the food, drinks and activity tables easily.
-Even the cubbyhouse shelves, and the fairy garden ‘fairy pool’ (I thought it was a stone water bowl, apparently it is a fairy pool) at the front steps got a sprinkling of marigolds.
 If nothing else, Pud is thorough in her styling.

-The sari’s from dad came wrapped in Indian newspaper so all platters were lined with this and then covered in plastic – cause no one wants to eat newsprint.
+The sari’s dad got in Singapore came wrapped in Indian newspaper so all platters were lined with this and then covered in translucent paper – cause no one wants to eat newsprint.

-We had gold and silver henna style temporary tattoos (I wasn’t confident with real henna!) and ‘bindis’ to apply to the guests when they arrived.
+We had gold and silver henna style temporary tattoos and ‘bindis’ to apply to the guests when they arrived.
 Not being Indian (you’d never have guess with all that blonde hair would you?), it didn’t seem right to use real bindis, but purple glitter dots were a hit – even on nan – who was in charge of baby holding.

 The girls were then helped into their choice of sari – from the floor – folding is not my thing – and bracelets were added.